|Nutrition Facts (per serving)|

 Slice off the leaf and root ends of the radishes.
 Julienne them into matchstick sized pieces, or slice into 1/8-inch rounds.
 A mandoline or the thin slicing blade of a food processor will make this step easier.

 In a large bowl, toss the chopped radish, sliced onion, garlic, and red pepper flakes.
 Pack them into a clean pint glass jar.

 Pour the brine over the other ingredients.
 Press gently on the vegetables and spices to release any air bubbles.
 The brine should completely cover the other ingredients.
 If the vegetables are staying immersed in the brine, just cover the jar they are in loosely with a lid.
 If the vegetables float above the brine, weigh them down with a smaller glass jar filled with water.

 Place the jar on a small plate to catch the overflow that may happen as it starts to ferment.
-Leave it at room temperature for 24 - 48 hours.
+Leave it at room temperature for 24 to 48 hours.

 Remove the lid or small jar weight and check the pickled radishes after the first 24 hours.
 You should start to see some bubbles and it will begin to develop a lightly sour smell (like sauerkraut, but more pungent because of the garlic).

 •If salt isn't an option for you, use the alternate method for lacto-fermentation without salt.